base-link/base/readme.md

 ## Welcome

-Check out the [Book](note/readme.md) for the most up-to-date info on the project!
+[Here's the start of the Book](note/readme.md) on Base Link with the most up-to-date info on the project.

 ## Future